Yruikk/MUSO/README.md

 ## Instructions for the code of MUSO

-Our code's directory structure is as following:
+Our code's directory structure is as follows:
 ```
 .
 |-- data